MCE Resources

 Digital diaphragm technology can be used in many industries, but it is especially useful where accuracy and reliability matter the most.

-Replacing legacy capillary-based systems with digital diaphragm solutions doesn’t have to be disruptive.
+Replacing legacy capillary-based systems with digital diaphragm solutions does not have to be disruptive.

-Because modern digital diaphragm transmitters often support standard communication protocols like HART (widely used across control systems) they can be dropped into existing architectures without extensive redesign.
+Because modern digital diaphragm transmitters often support standard communication protocols such as HART, they can be dropped into existing architectures without extensive redesign.

 What is HART Protocol?

-The HART (Highway Addressable Remote Transducer) Protocol is a widely used, open standard communication protocol in industrial automation that superimposes digital signals onto traditional 4-20mA analog loops, allowing for two-way communication without needing new wires.
+The HART Protocol, or Highway Addressable Remote Transducer Protocol, is a widely used, open standard communication protocol in industrial automation that superimposes digital signals onto traditional 4-20mA analog loops, allowing for two-way communication without needing new wires.

 On the shop floor, this translates into faster commissioning, less troubleshooting, and ultimately more reliable operations.